Matheritasiv/pi/README.md

 # pi
-Calculating PI with infinite precision in scheme language.
+Calculating PI with unlimited precision in scheme language.

 The algorithm is based on the formula
 <!--